astronomer/docs/astro/develop-project.md

 ## Add DAG utility files

-Use the `include` folder to store any additional utilities your DAGs need, such as helper functions, templated SQL scripts, and custom operators.
+Use the `include` folder to store additional utilities required by your DAGs.
+For example, helper functions, templated SQL scripts, and custom operators.

 :::tip